gio236/projects-c-/README.md

 ## Warinings
 - this script works only in wayland
 - you will be changhe the path of your wallpaper in the code or use the specific option (2) thath allows u to upload ur wallpaper path
+- i'm italian so there'is some italian text u can change it in the code is not that difficult
 ## Require
 - wayland
 - g++